 The purpose of a Declaration of Trust is to remove any uncertainty as to what will happen to each person’s money and to avoid disagreements around it in the future.

-Who can benefit from a Declaration of Trust?
+Who can benefit from a Floating deed of trust?

 A Declaration of Trust is commonly used by:-